awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 ### Turning on hash join for parallel query clusters<a name="aurora-mysql-parallel-query-enabling-hash-join"></a>

 Parallel query is typically used for the kinds of resource\-intensive queries that benefit from the hash join optimization\.
 Thus, it's helpful to ensure that hash joins are turned on for clusters where you plan to use parallel query\.
-+  In Aurora MySQL version 3, the hash join optimization is turned on by default\.
-You can turn it on and off by using the `block_nested_loop` flag of the `optimizer_switch` configuration setting\.
-The `aurora_disable_hash_join` option isn't used\.
-+  In Aurora MySQL 1\.23 or 2\.09 and higher minor versions, the parallel query and hash join settings are both turned off by default\.
-When you turn on parallel query for such a cluster, turn on hash joins also\.
-The simplest way to do so is to set the cluster configuration parameter `aurora_disable_hash_join=OFF`\.
-+  For Aurora MySQL 5\.6\-compatible clusters before version 1\.23, hash joins are always available in parallel query clusters\.
-In this case, you don't need to take any action for the hash join feature\.
-If you upgrade such clusters to a higher release of version 1 or version 2, you do need to turn on hash joins at that time\.

 For information about how to use hash joins effectively, see [Optimizing large Aurora MySQL join queries with hash joins](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.

 ### Turning on and turning off parallel query using the console<a name="aurora-mysql-parallel-query-enabling-console"></a>